+The Political Science Department offers a separate and unique Honors Program for motivated students.
 The program is ideal for students seeking jobs in public or nonprofit sectors as well as advanced degrees in law, public policy or graduate study.
-It gives students a unique opportunity to work closely with select Political Science faculty members and to develop a writing project of their choosing.
+It exposes students to advanced course content, provides the chance for students to engage in rigorous research, and gives students a unique opportunity to work closely with select Political Science faculty members.

-To be admitted, a student must:
+To graduate with Political Science Honors, a student must:

-Eligible students must submit their Honors Application to the Political Science Department.
+Eligible students must submit their Honors Application (DocuSign) to the Political Science Department.
 Admission is subject to department approval.

 Any four-year student meeting the eligibility criteria above may apply beginning in the second semester of sophomore year.
 Any transfer student meeting the eligibility criteria may apply after completing one full semester at Rutgers Camden.

-Dr. Richard Harris, chair of the Rutgers-Camden Political Science Department|
+|Dr. Maureen Donaghy, chair of the Rutgers-Camden Political Science Department|